braidn/Knowledge-Repo/PassionateProgrammer.md

    always worked, you’re less likely to recognize a new way that might work bet- ter.
 You become arrogant, and with arrogance you develop blind spots
+1. "Of course, if you’re out to change the world, you’re bound to make some people angry"
+1. Always make sure no one is a asking the question: "What does Braden do?"